unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 18. Control the visibility of your password protected content.

-19. Enable this option to show excerpt of password protected content.
+19. Enable this option to show excerpts of password protected content.

 20. Restore default WordPress passwords before deactivating our plugin.